TimeoutZero/BaseBuild/README.md

 # basebuild
-Build tool as a node module to be reusable and able to update.
+Basebuild is the core project to build your own vite ecossystem.
 Write once, use everywhere! ;)